The Cult of the “It-Girl” Product: Why Some Launches Go Viral

 The Face Behind the Formula

 Personality-led brands (from Selena Gomez to Patrick Ta) have completely reshaped the product pipeline.
-It-girl beauty isn’t always about function; it’s about aura.
-We buy into the glow, the vibe, the imagined version of ourselves that aligns with that person’s lifestyle.

 It’s All in the Timing